LEAT-EDGE/qualia/docs/DeveloperGuide/AddDataset.md

 ## Configuration and Parameters

-Parameters can be declared in the constructor and set via configuration file:
+Parameters can be declared in the constructor and set via configuration file, e.g.:

 ```python
 def __init__(self, path: str = '', dtype: str = 'float32') -> None: